General surgery

 20 years after having a simple hernia repair, David continued to have a larger, more complicated hernia repairs about every 3 years that continued to fail.
 He changed his lifestyle to be less active to just keep the symptoms at bay.
 After having multiple hernia repairs, each surgery becomes more complex and increase the chance of a recurrence.

-David decided to see one of our general surgeons in Nashville, Dr. Goers, who was able to perform a complex hernia repair that has given him to ability to get back to his normal lifestyle without pain on a daily basis.
+David decided to see one of our general surgeons in Nashville who was able to perform a complex hernia repair that has given him to ability to get back to his normal lifestyle without pain on a daily basis.

 BOWEL RESECTION WITH COLOSTOMY